-risk for any major malformation in children with prenatal phenytoin facial clefts, and digital hypoplasia has been reported.
-The fetal hydantoin syndrome is a pattern of congenital anomalies including craniofacial anomalies, nail and digital hypoplasia, prenatal-onse growth deficiency, and neurodevelopmental deficiencies.
+Human Data Meta-analyses using data from published observational studie and registries have estimated an approximately 2.4-fold increased risk for any major malformation in children with prenatal phenytoin exposure compared to controls.
+An increased risk of heart defects exposure compared to controls.
+An increased risk of nearr delects, facial clefts, and digital hypoplasia has been reported.
+The fetal hydantoin syndrome is a pattern of congenital anomalies including craniofacial anomalies, nail and digital hypoplasia, prenatal-onset growth deficiency, and neurodevelopmental deficiencie

-Administration of phenytoin to pregnant rats, rabbits, and mice during organogenesis resulted in embryo-fetal death, fetal malformations, and decreased fetal growth.
-Malformations (including craniofacial, cardiovascular, neural, limb, and digit abnormalities) were observed in rats, rabbits, and mice at doses as low as 100, 75, and 12.5 mg/kg nytoin sodium injection), phenytoin is secreted in human milk.
-The developmental and health benefits of breastfeeding should be consid ered along with the mother's clinical need for fosphenytoin sodium injection and any potential adverse effects on the breastfed infant from alized tonic-clonic status epilepticus and prevention and treatment o seizures occurring during neurosurgery in all pediatric age groups [see Indications and Usage (1) and Dosage and Administration (2.3,
+Animal Data Administration of phenytoin to pregnant rats, rabbits, and mice during organogenesis resulted in embryofetal death, fetal malformations and decreased fetal growth.
+Malformations (including craniofacial cardiovascular, neural, limb, and digit abnormalities) were observed in rats, rabbits, and mice at doses as low as 100, 75, and 12.5 mg/kg